 - Author Appeal: Particularly in his earlier works, it was almost a running joke that any given Irving novel would contain references to bears, prostitution, disappeared dads, New England private schools, wrestling, and/or Vienna.
 That Other Wiki previously had a section tracking which novels contained which subjects.
 Later works tone it down by containing only one or two of these motifs, rather than 3+.

-- Genre Throwback: All of Irving's books are throwbacks to the plot heavy, Door Stopper novels of the nineteenth century, particularly Charles Dickens.
+- Genre Throwback: All his works are homages to the serialized, plot-heavy novels of the nineteenth century, particularly Charles Dickens and Thomas Hardy.